How to Make a Password-Based Lock Using Arduino, Keypad & LCD Display

 Keypad keypad = Keypad(makeKeymap(keys), rowPins, colPins, KEYPAD_ROWS, KEYPAD_COLS);

-/* SafeState stores the secret code in EEPROM */
+/* SafeState persists code + lock state in EEPROM */

 SafeState safeState;